The Spartans F.C.: Scottish Professional Football League (2023–present)

+Following promotion to the SPFL and into League Two, Spartans went on to have a very successful first season in 2023–24.
+In their first competitive game as an SPFL side, they defeated Dundee United at Ainslie Park 1–0 in the Scottish League Cup group stages with Blair Henderson scoring the winner.
+Their first SPFL league goal was scored by Jamie Dishington in a 1-1 home draw with Clyde.

+Spartans would finish third in their debut season, only 10 points less than eventual winners Stenhousemuir.
+This earned them a play-off place at the first time of asking, and the opportunity for back-to-back promotions into SPFL League One.
+Having beaten Peterhead to qualify for the final, they would suffer defeat at the hands of Dumbarton, 4–3 on aggregate.

+In the 2024–25 League Two season, the goal for Spartans was solidifying their status within the SPFL.
+They finished in fifth place and narrowly missed out on another play-off opportunity.
+Highlights during the season were two victories over Edinburgh City at Ainslie Park, and defeating both Livingston away in the League Cup group stages 1–0, and Premiership side Ross County at home in the knock-out stages, also 1–0.
+Eventually, Spartans were knocked out in the quarter-finals away to Aberdeen at Pittodrie Stadium.

+Spartans finished runners-up in League Two in the 2025–26 season.
+Despite a close title race with newly promoted East Kilbride, they lost out in the final game of the season.
+In the promotion play-offs, they lost to 3rd placed Clyde 3–1 on aggregate.

 Scottish Cup

 The Spartans' most successful Scottish Cup run was in 2003–04, when they defeated Buckie Thistle 6–1 in front of a crowd of 450 in Edinburgh in the first round, before defeating Alloa Athletic 5–3 in a replay (the first game had been drawn 3–3) in Edinburgh in the second round.
 They then defeated Arbroath (who had been in the SFL First Division only the year before) 4–1 at Gayfield Park in the third round, before being beaten 4–0 at home by Scottish Premier League team Livingston in front of a full house of 3,000 fans at City Park.

 Two seasons later in 2005–06, Spartans defeated Berwick Rangers, Lossiemouth and Queen's Park in the first three rounds of the Scottish Cup.
 They drew 0–0 with First Division side St Mirren in the last sixteen in front of 3,326 fans at City Park, earning a replay at Love Street, where they lost 3–0.

 In the 2008–09 Scottish Cup, Spartans' cup run sent them to Pollok, winning through a replay, they then beat Annan Athletic 2–1.
 In the next round they beat Elgin City 2–1, before being knocked out by Airdrie United in the fourth round.